openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > the Transmitter SHOULD send a Stream Updated ({{stream-updated-event}}) event after the Event Stream is re-started.
-A Receiver MUST assume that events may have been lost during the time when the Event Stream was paused.
+A Receiver MUST assume that events may have been lost during the time when the Stream was paused.

 Disabled